-Information about NIH's policy on Ruth L. Kirschstein National Research Service Award (NRSA) Stipends, Tuition/Fees and Other Budgetary Levels Effective for Fiscal Year 2012 can be found at:
+The stipend levels established in FY2012 will be continued in FY 2013.
+Information about NIH's policy on Ruth L. Kirschstein National Research Service Award (NRSA) Stipends, Tuition/Fees and Other Budgetary Levels are at: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-12-033.html

-http://grants.nih.gov/grants/guide/notice-files/NOT-OD-12-033.html

-Non-competing Applications:
+Non-competing Grants: